MarsBased/handbook/sections/firstday.md

 ### Material

-You should have received your laptop and material by now.
+You should have received your laptop and material, by now.
 If you need any other equipment to work comfortably, feel free to let us know.

 As part of the welcome pack, you will also receive a copy of the following books: